-You forget to send me the Apology, and many times, I think it an injury to remember one of a promise, lest it confesse a distrust.
+You forget to fend me the Apology; and many times, I think it an injury to remember one of a promise, lest it confesse a distrust.
 But of the book, by occasion of reading the Deans answer to it, I have sometimes some want.
-To the Countesse of Bedford.